moorscheln/portfolio/README.md

 ## Reference

-Since I am beginner in Web Development, I took reference to some of these awesome developers and resources.
+I took reference to some of these awesome developers and resources.

 - [Vercel](https://vercel.com/templates)
 - [Chakra-UI](https://github.com/chakra-ui/awesome-chakra-ui)